-- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for lasalocid do not represent an unacceptable risk to public health and safety.
-APVMA has already registered the chemical products in this Application and the rejection of the MRLs would result in legally treated poultry products not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of poultry products treated with lasalocid to control pests and diseases and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on poultry. - The Office of Chemical Safety (OCS) of the Therapeutic Goods Administration (TGA) has undertaken an appropriate toxicological assessment of the lasalocid and has established relevant ADI. - The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of lasalocid in the food supply and has supported the proposed MRLs in this application. - FSANZ has undertaken a regulation impact assessment process.
-That process concluded that the amendment to the Code is necessary, cost effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.
+- The dietary exposure assessments indicate that the residues associated with the MRLs do not represent an unacceptable risk to public health and safety.
+The APVMA has already registered the chemical products associated with the MRLs in this Application and the rejection of the MRLs would result in legally treated food not being able to be legally sold.
+Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - The APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this Application. - The Office of Chemical Safety of the Therapeutic Goods Administration (OCS) of the Australian Government Department of Health and Ageing has undertaken an appropriate toxicological assessment of the chemical products and has established the relevant acceptable daily intakes (ADI).

+- The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of lasalocid in the food supply and supported the changes to MRLs in this Application. - FSANZ has undertaken a regulation impact assessment and concluded that the variation to Standard 1.4.2 of the Code is necessary, cost-effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.